-E. Agency Notification: Copies of this document may be provided to other federal offices as a means of notifying them of the agreement contained herein
+E. Agency Notification: Copies of this document may be provided to other federal offices as a means of notifying them of the agreement contained herein ceilings stipulated in the contract or grant agreements.
+If the ceiling rate is higher than the negotiated rate in Section I of this agreement, the negotiated rate will be used to determine the maximum allowable indirect cost.

-F. Record Kaeping: Organizations must maintain accounting records that demonstrate that each type of cost has been treated consistently either as a direct cost or an indirect cost.
+F. Record Keeping: Organizations must maintain accounting records that demonstrate that each type of cost has been treated consistently either as a direct cost or an indirect cost.
 Records pertaining to the costs of program administration, such as salaries, travel, and related costs, should be kept on an annual basis.